Learning to Recognize Dialect Features: Conclusion

 \section{Conclusion}

-We demonstrate that it is possible to construct dialect feature recognizers using only a small number of minimal pairs: in most cases, just five positive and negative examples per feature.
-This opens the door to better understanding the many dialects for which labeled data does not exist.
+We introduce the task of dialect feature detection and demonstrate that it is possible to construct dialect feature recognizers using only a small number of minimal pairs --- in most cases, just five positive and negative examples per feature.
+This makes it possible to apply computational analysis to the many dialects for which labeled data does not exist.
 Future work will extend this approach to multiple dialects, focusing on cases in which features are shared across two or more dialects.
-This lays the groundwork for the creation of dialect-based ``checklists''~\cite{ribeiro-etal-2020-beyond} to assess the performance of NLP systems across the diverse range of linguistic phenomena that may occur in any given language. \paragraph{Acknowledgments.} Thanks to Claudia Lange for sharing her annotations, and for discussion of this research.
-Thanks to Axel Bohmann for sharing information about his work on recognizing dialect features with regular expressions.
-Valuable feedback on this research was provided by Jason Riesa, Kristina Toutanova, Dan Jurafsky and especially Vera Axelrod for valuable feedback.
-Devyani Sharma is supported in part by a Google Faculty Research Award.
+This lays the groundwork for the creation of dialect-based ``checklists''~\cite{ribeiro-etal-2020-beyond} to assess the performance of NLP systems across the diverse range of linguistic phenomena that may occur in any given language.